Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Duke Stats and Trends

-- Duke has played seven games, with four wins against the spread.
+- In Duke's seven games this year, it has four wins against the spread.

-- The Blue Devils have yet to cover the spread this year when underdogs by 16.5 points or more.
+- The Blue Devils have been underdogs by 16.5 points or more one time this year and have not covered the spread once.

-- Duke's games this year have gone over the total in three out of seven opportunities (42.9%).

-- The Blue Devils put up 27 points per game, comparable to the 26.3 the Demon Deacons surrender.
+- This year the Blue Devils score just 0.7 more points per game (27) than the Demon Deacons give up (26.3).

-- When Duke records more than 26.3 points, it is 4-1 against the spread and 3-2 overall.

-- This season the Blue Devils have 14 turnovers, two fewer than the Demon Deacons have takeaways (16).
+- The Blue Devils have turned the ball over 14 times, two fewer times than the Demon Deacons have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.